nikhildhamsaniya/sdk-ios/README.markdown

+  **NOTE: THIS IS A DEVELOPMENT BRANCH!** which may have code that is not fully supported by our APIs or documentation.
+Please use one of our tagged releases instead.
 PlayHaven SDK
 ==============
 The PlayHaven Content SDK allows you to add dynamic content to your app.
 It is a flexible framework capable of delivering integrated experiences; including ads, special offers, announcements and other kinds of content which can be dynamically assigned to placements within your application.